withoutboats/heck/README.md

 7. SHOUTY-KEBAB-CASE
 8. Train-Case

-## Contributing

-PRs of additional well-established cases welcome.

-This library is a little bit opinionated (dropping punctuation, for example).
-If that doesn't fit your use case, I hope there is another crate that does.
-I would prefer **not** to receive PRs to make this behavior more configurable.

-Bug reports & fixes always welcome. :-)

 ## MSRV

 The minimum supported Rust version for this crate is 1.56.0.
 This may change in